 A Center Raises Awareness of Arthritis

-To raise awareness about the importance of early diagnosis of arthritis and multidisciplinary care, Children's Dermatology and Rheumatology departments teamed up to form the Dermatology-Rheumatology Center.
-Children's is also home to one of the largest rheumatology programs in the United States.
+To raise awareness about the importance of early diagnosis of arthritis and multidisciplinary care, Boston Children's Dermatology and Rheumatology departments teamed up to form the Dermatology-Rheumatology Center.
+Boston Children's is also home to one of the largest Rheumatology programs in the United States.